 After having said all that, we do not believe there will be major shifts at the top of the leagues when compared to the Spring Split.
 However, keep an eye out as there are always teams that seem to upset and go against all odds one way or another.

-On a final note, should you wish to get into League Of Legends Betting feel free to check our betting odds and sign-up for our X3 Welcome Bonus.
+On a final note, should you wish to get into League Of Legends Betting feel free to check our betting odds for top LoL events: League of Legends Pro League, LoL World Championship and Mid-Season Invitational.

 *Odds subject to change